 The H.W.
-Pirkey Plant, located in Hallsville, Texas, has four regulated coal combustion residuals (CCR) storage units, including the Flue Gas Desulfurization (FGD) Stackout Area (Figure 1).
-In August 2019, a semi-annual assessment monitoring event was conducted at the FGD Stackout Area in accordance with 40 CFR 257.95(d)(1).
+Pirkey Plant has four regulated coal combustion residuals (CCR) storage units, including the FGD Stackout Pad Area (Figure 1).
+In June 2020, a semi-annual assessment monitoring event was conducted at the FGD Stackout Area in accordance with 40 CFR 257.95(d)(1).
 The monitoring data were submitted to Groundwater Stats Consulting, LLC (GSC) for statistical analysis.
-Groundwater protection standards (GWPSs) were previously established for each Appendix IV parameter in accordance with the statistical analysis plan developed for the unit (AEP, 2017) and United States Environmental Protection Agency's (USEPA) Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities - Unified Guidance (Unified Guidance; USEPA, 2009).
-The GWPS for each parameter was established as the greater of the background concentration and the maximum contaminant level (MCL) or for constituents without an MCL, the risk-based level specified in 40 CFR 257.95(h)(2).
+Groundwater protection standards (GWPSs) were established for each Appendix IV parameter in accordance with the statistical analysis plan developed for the unit (AEP, 2017) and United States Environmental Protection Agency's (USEPA) Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities - Unified Guidance (Unified Guidance; USEPA, 2009).
+The GWPS for each parameter was established as the greater of the background concentration and the maximum contaminant level (MCL) or, for constituents without an MCL, the risk-based level specified in 40 CFR 257.95(h)(2).
 To determine background concentrations, an upper tolerance limit (UTL) was calculated using pooled data from the background wells collected during the background monitoring and assessment monitoring events.

-Confidence intervals were calculated for Appendix IV parameters at the compliance wells to assess whether these parameters were present at a statistically significant level (SSL) above the GWPSs.
-Seasonal patterns were observed on the time series plots of beryllium and cobalt in wells AD-22 and AD-7 and for combined radium 226+228 in well AD-7 (Geosyntec, 2020).
+Confidence intervals were re-calculated for Appendix IV parameters at the compliance wells to assess whether these parameters were present at a statistically significant level (SSL) above the GWPSs.
+Seasonal patterns were observed for beryllium, cobalt, and combined radium at AD-7 and for beryllium, cadmium, cobalt, combined radium, and lithium at AD-22 (Geosyntec, 2020a).
 To correctly account for seasonality, confidence intervals for these wells and constituents were constructed using deseasonalized values.
 An SSL was concluded if the lower confidence limit (LCL) of a parameter exceeded the GWPS (i.e., if the entire confidence interval exceeded the GWPS).
 The following SSLs were identified at the Pirkey FGD Stackout Pad:

-- The deseasaonalized LCL for beryllium exceeded the GWPS of 0.004 mg/L at AD-7 (0.00603 mg/L) and AD-22 (0.00447 mg/L); and, - The deseasonalized LCL for cobalt exceeded the GWPS of 0.0560 mg/L at AD-22 (0.0727 mg/L).
+- The deseasonalized LCL for beryllium exceeded the GWPS of 0.00400 mg/L at AD-7 (0.00439 mg/L) and AD-22 (0.00635 mg/L); and - The deseasonalized LCL for cobalt exceeded the GWPS of 0.0560 mg/L at AD-22 (0.0727 mg/L).

-No other SSLs were identified (Geosyntec, 2020).
+No other SSLs were identified (Geosyntec, 2020a).